RedisTimeSeries/redistimeseries-ooo-benchmark/README.md

 ## Installation

+This benchmark go program is know to be supported for go >= 1.13.
 The easiest way to get and install the Subscriber Go program is to use `go get` and then `go install`:
 ```bash